 Collaborative divorce allows both spouses to reach a settlement outside of court, avoiding the time-consuming and expensive processes associated with going to trial.
 During a collaborative divorce, both spouses work with attorneys who are skilled in handling these matters in a cordial, non-adversarial manner.
 Ideally, the meetings between spouses and their attorneys can take place without the need for a third-party moderator.

-The Law Office of Rebecca Medina is a trusted source for representation in collaborative divorces in the Fresno area.
+The Law Office of Rebecca Medina is a trusted source for representation in collaborative divorces in the Fresno and San Diego areas.
 We invite you to contact us to learn more about how we can help you.

 The collaborative divorce process

 Collaborative divorce in California involves a slightly different process than other forms of divorce, as it involves more direct participation from each spouse in the negotiation process.
 At the outset, the spouses and their respective attorneys sign a “no court” collaborative divorce agreement, indicating their commitment to work together toward achieving a mutually suitable settlement.
 The agreement often requires attorneys to withdraw from the case if either spouse ends the collaborative process and decides to go to court.